tomascap-cz/100-days-of-code/log.md

 ### Day 14: January 10th, Monday

 **Today's Progress**
 I've had a look at Bootstrap and put together a simple blog homepage.
-I also did some long overdue changes on Jirka's law firm's website.
+I also made some long overdue changes on Jirka's law firm's website.

 **Thoughts**
 The 100 Days of Code course I'm following does a great job explaining the basics in great detail but even though sometimes I find a useful bit of information there, usually I already know most of the stuff covered.
 I need to supplement this with UI libraries, frontend frameworks and other advanced stuff.
 That's why I started revising my (rusty) knowledge of Bootstrap today.
 I was able to put together a prototype of a blog page with a hero section and a grid of blog posts very quickly.
 I need to follow up with a detailed look at Bootstrap classes so that I can actually use Bootstrap and not just copy components from its website.